kachick/wait-other-jobs/README.md

 (Since v3.4.0)

-If used in debug mode, this action outputs the used resources into the `dump` key.\
+- `dump`\
+  Collected resources which keeps fields then logged.\
   This data is only provided for debugging purposes, so the schema is not defined.

 ## Examples